LMD-nat/fardeau/README.md

 The relevant files are organized as follows.

-`analyses` contains code for the regression models and sensitivity analyses.
+`analyses` contains code for the regression models and sensitivity analyses. `AllAnalysesNotebook.Rmd` is a notebook containing all of the quantitative analyses for my MSc thesis.

 `clean` contains the code for both the categorization of factor variables and the cleaning of the data as extracted from the medical database.